KNowledgeOnWebScale/solid-calendar-store/README.md

 # Solid Calendar Store

-This library offers stores for [Community Solid Server](https://github.com/solid/community-server).
+This library allows users to perform a list of calendar-based operations via the [Community Solid Server](https://github.com/solid/community-server) (CSS).
-It adds the possibility to perform a list of calendar-based operations.
+This is achieved by offering stores and converters for CSS.
-For a concrete overview of all possible transformations and conversions see [the documentation](`docs`).
+For an overview of all possible transformations and conversions see [the documentation](`docs`).

 ## How to run